kasemir/org.csstudio.display.builder/Readme.md

 For example, the numeric 'x' position can be specified as $(POS).
 If the macro does not expand to a valid specification, for example if the macro POS has the value 'eight' instead of '8', the default value for that property will be used, and a warning is logged.

+For displays that are meant as templates, to be invoked with macros, standalone testing is possible by using the syntax `$(macro_name=default_value)`.
+When such displays are invoked with macros, their values are replaced.
+If they are invoked without macros, the default value is used.

 BOY resp.
 EDM had options to _not_ inherit parent macros as well as to _not_ replace the values of existing macros.
 The new implementation will always inherit all parent macros